How Many LinkedIn Connections Can (Or Should) You Have?

 Whether you have just signed up for LinkedIn or you are already active you might be wondering how many LinkedIn connections you can have.

 People in the know recommend sending requests to those you know personally instead of to everyone you have been in contact with over the years.
-So, depending on your goals, the way you use LinkedIn may be different than your best friend or colleague.
+Depending on your goals, the way you use LinkedIn may be different than your best friend or colleague.
 It is up to you to decide.

-For instance, many LinkedIn users want to connect with as many other individuals as they can to increase second and third connections through those connections.
+Many LinkedIn users want to connect with as many other individuals as they can to increase second and third connections through those connections.

 Perhaps as a LinkedIn user yourself you have seen these networkers, who as soon as they get 501 connections their profile displays the number of their connections as “500+” instead of specific digits.